fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

 We now want to read the STIM REF channel at which the trigger arrives (UPPT001) and then send an echo (a trigger of different value) to the same channel, so we can subsequently calculate the delay from the recorded data.

-    cfg.channel = 'UPPT001'; %% this is the channel that we will be reading from
+    %% this is the channel that we will be reading from cfg.channel = 'UPPT001';

-    %% below follows the destination for writing the echo trigger, this is a serial port that ultimately also gets recorded on UPPT001 outstream = 'serial:/dev/ttyS0';
+    %% The destination for writing the echo trigger, this is a serial port that ultimately also gets recorded on UPPT001 outstream = 'serial:/dev/ttyS0';

     %% Setup and open the serial port to write the echo delete(instrfind);
     fclose('all');
     % bits=bitsi('com3');

     %% open serial port
     serobjw = serial('/dev/ttyS0');              % Creating serial port object now its connected to COM7
     serobjw.Baudrate = 115200;              % Set the baud rate at the specific value
     set(serobjw, 'Parity', 'none');        % Set parity as none set(serobjw, 'Databits', 8);           % set the number of data bits set(serobjw, 'StopBits', 1);           % set number of stop bits as 1
     set(serobjw, 'Terminator', '');        % set the terminator value to newline set(serobjw, 'OutputBufferSize', 512); % Buffer for write operation, default it is 512
     get(serobjw) ;
     fopen(serobjw);

-Now we start the streaming of the data using ft_poll_buffer
+Now we start the streaming of the data using `ft_poll_buffer`

     while true
       newNum = ft_poll_buffer(cfg.headerfile);

 Note that this is replacing the reading of the header in the previous example, i.e.

       hdr = read_header(cfg.headerfile, 'headerformat', cfg.headerformat, 'cache', true);

 remember that we were only interested in the hdr.nSamples, which allows to determine whether there any new samples (when compared to the remembred previous sample).
 The number of new samples is now already returned by the ft_poll_buffer function ==newNum.nsamples.
 We therefore replace hdr.nSamples in our code with this number